International

 Main Sectors of Industry

 South Africa is rich in mineral resources.
-The country is the world's largest producer and exporter of gold, platinum, chrome and manganese, the second-largest palladium producer and the fourth-largest producer of diamonds - with mining rents accounting for around 1.4% of GDP (World Bank, latest available data).
-Platinum and coal are now both larger contributors to mining output than gold, as the country produces 80% of the world's platinum and has 3% of the world's coal reserves.
+The country is among the world's largest producers and exporters of gold, platinum, chrome and manganese, the largest palladium producer and the fourth-largest producer of diamonds - with the mining sector accounting for around 6.2% of GDP (data Mineral Council).
+Platinum and coal are now both larger contributors to mining output than gold, as the country produces 80% of the world's platinum and has a significant share of the world's coal reserves.
 Coal continues to play a vital role as an energy source and contributes significantly to the economy, both through the generation of export revenue and employment.
-Important oil and gas reserves are thought to be situated off-coast, in the Indian Ocean.
+Important oil and gas reserves are thought to be situated off-coast, in the Indian Ocean, but these resources remain largely unexplored and unexploited.
 South Africa has diverse manufacturing industries and is a world leader in several specialised sectors, including railway rolling stock, synthetic fuels, mining equipment and machinery.
-The industrial sector employs nearly one-fourth of the workforce (22%) and represents 24.5% of the country's GDP (with manufacturing representing 12% alone).
+Overall, the industrial sector employs 18% of the workforce and represents 24.6% of the country's GDP (with manufacturing representing 12% alone).
+According to the latest figures from the National Statistical Office, manufacturing production increased by 0.2% in the third quarter of 2024 compared with the preceding quarter.

-The services sector employs 73.1% of the workforce and represents 62.7% of the country's GDP.
-The major sectors of the economy are finance, real estate and business services, followed by general government services.
+The services sector employs 64% of the workforce and represents 62.6% of the country's GDP.
+The major sectors of the economy are finance, real estate and business services, together with general government services.
 South Africa has a sophisticated financial structure with an active stock exchange that ranks among the world's top 20 in terms of market capitalisation.
-Nevertheless, the tourism sector has been particularly affected by the COVID-19 pandemic, especially after the discovery of the “Omicron” mutation of the virus in the country, which caused the imposition of travel bans to South Africa from many countries.
+Tourism contributes 3.5% to South Africa’s GDP, more than agriculture, utilities and construction (official governmental data).
+Despite not fully recovering to pre-pandemic levels, South Africa's tourism sector continues to grow, with 2024 international arrivals reaching 8.92 million—a 5.1% increase from 2023, according to Statistics South Africa.

 Breakdown of Economic Activity By Sector Agriculture Industry Services